Obliviate: Efficient Unmemorization for Protecting Intellectual Property in Large Language Models: Introduction

 \section{Introduction}

-The rise of large language models (LLMs) has sparked intense debate about intellectual property rights in AI-generated content.
-Central to this debate is the fundamental question: When does an AI system's output constitute a derivative work versus an infringing reproduction?
-Recent legal frameworks and industry agreements have begun to converge on this distinction through specific policies targeting verbatim content reproduction\cite{plagiarismtoday}.
-For instance, publishers are discussing how large an excerpt would be acceptable to use\cite{ingramspark,janefriedman}.
-Similarly, major AI companies are starting to implement strict limits on exact text reproduction, with policies that will prevent generating copyrighted content and others that stop generating verbatim text after the generation exceeds a specific number of words.
+The rise of large language models (LLMs) has intensified debates over intellectual property and security in AI‐generated text.
+Federal inquiries by the U.S. Copyright Office and the European Union’s proposed AI Act~\cite{USCO2025,EUAIAct2024} highlight the need to distinguish lawful derivative use from infringing reproduction.
+At the heart of this discussion lies a crucial distinction between derivative works and infringing reproductions when models emit verbatim sequences from their training data~\cite{Stanford2023}.
+Moreover, adversarial extraction attacks reveal that training data generation not only risks copyright violation but can also leak private or sensitive information~\cite{CTWJHLRBSEOR21}.

+Recent legal frameworks and industry accords have begun to address this gap by targeting verbatim replication policies~\cite{plagiarismtoday}.
+For example, publishers are negotiating acceptable excerpt lengths~\cite{ingramspark,janefriedman}, while leading AI vendors impose strict caps on exact text regeneration, either by blocking copyrighted passages outright or halting generation once a specified word count is reached.

-Traditional approaches to protecting intellectual property in LLMs have primarily relied on post-processing filters, alignment or aggressive unlearning techniques that attempt to remove copyrighted content entirely from the model.
-However, emerging copyright discussions/agreements seems to focus more narrowly on protecting specific expressions rather than underlying ideas or concepts.
-This shift suggests a more targeted technical challenge: instead of preventing models from learning concepts altogether, we need only prevent them from reproducing specific sequences verbatim—a distinction that enables more efficient solutions.
+Historically, safeguarding intellectual property in LLMs has relied on post‐processing filters, alignment procedures, or unlearning techniques designed to remove copyrighted/memorized text.
+In contrast, emerging agreements emphasize protecting specific expressions, e.g., exact generation, rather than abstract ideas.
+This shift reframes the technical challenge: rather than preventing models from internalizing concepts, we must disable them from generating copyrighted/protected token sequences.

-In this work, we propose \system{}, a novel technique that enables selective unmemorization of exact sequences in pretrained language models while maintaining their semantic knowledge of the text.
-Although recent work like the GoldFish loss \cite{HWJKKSSSGBG24} function has shown promise in preventing verbatim memorization during training, our approach uniquely addresses the critical challenge of modifying already trained models, where the vast majority of deployment scenarios lie.

-\system{} intuitively works by identifying specific tokens within the text that need to be unmemorized and applying targeted modifications.
-More concretely, we apply the KL (Kullback-Leibler) divergence loss to adjust the model’s output distribution, reducing the probability that the target token will reproduce ($\floss$) while maintaining fluency and coherence.
-Target tokens are selected using a sliding stride to ensure comprehensive coverage, and replacement candidates are carefully constrained to maintain the model's utility.

-For non-target tokens --those we do not wish to unmemorize-- we apply KL divergence to encourage the top-k token distribution to remain consistent ($\mloss$), ensuring the model retains its overall performance.
-This dual strategy effectively balances the competing objectives of unmemorization and utility preservation.